department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/mustard-gas.md

 [Apply for benefits](/disability-benefits/apply/).

-### Need help?
+### What if I need help filing my disability claim?

-Have questions about benefits related to mustard gas exposure? <a href="mailto:mustardgas@vba.va.gov">Email us at mustardgas@vba.va.gov</a>
+If you have questions about benefits related to mustard gas exposure, you can contact us via email. <a href="mailto:mustardgas@vba.va.gov">Email us at mustardgas@vba.va.gov</a>

-Want to connect with a trained professional who can help you with VA-related claims?
+You can also get help from a trained professional trusted to help with VA-related claims.
 [Find an accredited representative](/disability-benefits/apply/help/).